 Additional Admissions Requirements and Information

 Students who plan to continue their education at UH Mānoa must submit the following materials:

 High school juniors:

 Unofficial junior year transcripts to UH Mānoa Admissions to ensure being on track in their academic journeys.

 High school seniors:

 - Final official high school transcripts.
-You must complete the following high school requirements by the time you graduate:
+Complete the following high school requirements by the time of high school graduation:

 · 3 units of Math

 · 3 units of Social Sciences

 · 4 units of other college-prep